 European Dialogue will be available to provide consultancy during the next two months to all teams that participated in the Competition (the investigations need to be published by 30 June 2021).
 Already now, its team is working on preparations of new workshops and other opportunities for professional development of journalists and other media professionals from Slovakia and abroad.

 The Media4Change – Future Investigative Story Lab has been established and run by the National Institute for Social Integration (Media4Change programme) from Lithuania and European Dialogue from Slovakia to support cooperation, innovations, professional standards, and ultimately increase quality of content in the field of investigative journalism in Lithuania and Slovakia.

 The whole project has been co-funded by the European Commission – DG CONNECT – under the 2019 call for proposals “Media freedom and investigative journalism” (Pilot Project: Supporting investigative journalism and media freedom in the EU).

-The European Commission’s support for the production of this article does not constitute an endorsement of the contents, which reflect the views of the authors only and are their sole responsibility.
+Disclaimer: The European Commission’s support for the production of this article does not constitute an endorsement of the contents, which reflect the views of the authors only and are their sole responsibility.
 The Commission cannot be held responsible for any use which may be made of the information contained therein.